Sir Roland Wilson Pat Turner Scholarship

 ANU: Candidates can find out more about studying a Master by Research or PhD, including details on how to apply, via the ANU website.
 Candidates wanting to study at Master by coursework at ANU can apply through UAC, or, depending on the program or course, directly to ANU.

 CDU: Candidates wanting to study a Master by Research or PhD at CDU can apply through the Office of Research and Innovation.
 Candidates wanting to study a postgraduate qualification by coursework at CDU can apply through SATAC or UAC.

 All higher degree research candidates, including Master of Philosophy and PhD, need to develop a research proposal.
-The research topic should be of national significance and strategic importance, or have immediate relevance to specific agencies or the APS.
+The research topic should be of public interest and strategic priority, of relevance and enduring interest to the APS.
 For more information about topics to consider, refer to the Scholarship Information Pack.